Updated: May 30, 2018

 - Syndicated reports are available from research firm websites such as ACNielsen.
 Sometimes available for a fee, these information will provide you with comprehensive industry performance reports and market volumes.

 - Government agencies have public libraries which you can visit to do background research on businesses and industries.
 Their websites can likewise provide valuable information on overviews and statistics for various economic sectors.
-In the Philippines, you can visit the office of the Department of Trade and Industry (DTI) to get leads or perhaps visit the Philippine government portal at www.gov.ph to get data from the National Statistics Office (NSO), National Economic Development Authority (NEDA) and many others.
+In the Philippines, you can visit the office of the Department of Trade and Industry (DTI) to get leads.
+Or perhaps visit the Philippine government portal to get data from the National Statistics Office (NSO), National Economic Development Authority (NEDA), and many others.

 - Academic papers done by undergraduate and graduate students are usually available in college and university libraries.
 Check your alma mater if you can acquire special privileges to access them.